Class: Aws::Rekognition::Client

 #create_project_version(params = {}) ⇒ Types::CreateProjectVersionResponse

-Creates a new version of a model and begins training.
-Models are
+Creates a new version of Amazon Rekognition project (like a Custom

-managed as part of an Amazon Rekognition Custom Labels project.
-The
+adapters are managed as part of a Rekognition project.
+The response

 and